jmagman/flutter-wiki/Hybrid-Composition.md

 ## Platform side

-Finally, on the native side, you use the standard `io.flutter.plugin.platform` package in Java or Kotlin:
+Finally, on the platform side, you use the standard `io.flutter.plugin.platform` package in Java or Kotlin:

-**NativeView.java**
+### NativeView.java

 ```java
 package dev.flutter.example;